eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     bool uxr_init_serial_transport(uxrSerialTransport* transport, const int fd, uint8_t remote_addr, uint8_t local_addr);

-Initializes a Serial connection using a file descriptor
+This function initializes a Serial connection using a file descriptor.

 :transport: The uninitialized structure used for managing the transport.
             This structure must be accessible during the connection.
 :fd: File descriptor of the serial connection.
-Usually, the `fd` comes from the ``open`` OS function.
+Usually, the ``fd`` comes from the ``open`` OS function.
-:remote_addr: Identifier of the *Agent* in the serial connection.
+:remote_addr: Identifier of the *Agent* in the connection.
-              By default, the *Agent* identifier in a serial is 0.
+              By default, the *Agent* identifier in a seria connection is **0**.
 :local_addr: Identifier of the *Client* in the serial connection.

 ------